jsenv/jsenv-template-node-package/docs/commonjs_compat/commonjs_compat.md

 - Node.js documentation on [dual module packages](https://nodejs.org/dist/latest-v16.x/docs/api/packages.html#packages_approach_2_isolate_state)

-# How to remove build
+# How to remove CommonJS compatibility

 Follow these steps to remove the CommonJS build from this repository.